WintermindGroup/node-pmta/README.md

 node-pmta provides a NodeJS module ('pmta') for creating and submitting messages to [pmta](http://www.port25.com/powermta/powermta-overview/overview/).

-The `pmta` module includes all the classes and methods detailed in the pmta C++ submission API.
+The `pmta` module includes all the classes and methods detailed in the Pmta C++ submission API.
+For more information on these methods consult the Pmta user guide or run doxygen to build local documentation.

 ### Prerequisites
 * [NodeJS v0.10+](http://www.nodejs.org)